miguelgrinberg/slam/docs/configuration.rst

 - ``stage_environments``

   A collection of stages.
-Each stage, can have a sub-collection of variables, specified as key-value pairs, that are made available to the Lambda function as environment variables, but only for the appropriate stage.

   Example::

     stage_environments:
       dev:
+        log: true
+        variables:
           DEBUG: "1"
       prod:
+        log: false
+        variables:
           DEBUG: "0"

+  - ``log``

+    Set to ``true`` to enable API Gateway logging on this stage, or ``false`` otherwise.

+  - ``variables``

+    A collection of variables, given as key-value pairs.
+These variables are exposed as environment variables to the Lambda function when running on the stage.

 - ``aws``